-P. Final Examination/Dissertation Defense
+L. Final Examination/Dissertation Defense

-In order to graduate at the end of a given semester the final exam for a doctoral degree must be passed by deadlines announced in the Office of Graduate Studies calendar.
-Students must be registered for at least one hour for the semester during the semester or summer term in which the final examination is held.
+In order to graduate at the end of a given semester, the final exam for a doctoral degree must be passed by deadlines announced in the Office of Graduate and Professional Studies calendar.
+Students must be registered for at least one credit hour during the semester or summer term in which the final examination is held.

 To be eligible to take the final examination, a student must be advanced to candidacy.
-The preliminary examination results and research proposal must have been submitted to the Office of Graduate Studies at least 14 weeks prior to the date of the defense.
-However the Final Examination must by held within three years of advancement to candidacy.
+The preliminary examination results and research proposal must have been submitted to the Office of Graduate and Professional Studies at least 14 weeks prior to the date of the defense.
+However the Final Examination must be held within three years of advancement to candidacy.

-Request for permission to hold and announce the final oral examination must be submitted to the Office of Graduate Studies at least 10 working days before the requested exam date.
-This request must be approved by the student's advisory committee, the Biology Dept. Graduate Advisor (or Department Head), and OGS.
-This announcement must be made on the official form, which can be downloaded from the OGS website.
+Request for permission to hold and announce the final oral examination must be submitted to the Office of Graduate and Professional Studies at least 10 working days before the requested exam date.
+This request must be approved by the student's advisory committee, the Biology Dept. Graduate Advisor (or Department Head), and OGAPS.
+This announcement must be made on the official form, which can be downloaded from the OGAPS website.
 A sample form can be seen in Appendix II.

 The student's advisory committee will conduct the final examination/dissertation defense.
 The final examination is not to be administered until the candidate's dissertation in substantially final form is provided to the Advisory Committee, and all concerned have had adequate time to review the document.
-The Biology Department requires that the dissertation in substantially final form be submitted to the members of a student's Advisory Committee at least two weeks prior to the Final Examination.
-In order to allow sufficient time for revisions and for Department Head approval, the Final Exam should be scheduled no later than 4 weeks prior to the OGS deadline for submission of the Dissertation.
+The Department of Biology requires that the dissertation in substantially final form be submitted to the members of a student's Advisory Committee at least two weeks prior to the Final Examination.
+In order to allow sufficient time for revisions and for Department Head approval, the Final Exam should be scheduled no later than 4 weeks prior to the OGAPS deadline for submission of the Dissertation.